alexrybicki/SC-Cleaner/index.md

 # Star Citizen Cache Cleaner v2.0

 A complete toolkit for cleaning Star Citizen cache with digital signing and automated launcher functionality.
+This is not meant to be taken seriously, but is very functional.
+More of a proof of concept.
+The SC launcher Now includes this functionality, and is the prefered method.
+This script does not modify and Star Citizen files.
+It simply moves the cashe files to the recycle bin.
+That's it!

 <img src="Screenshot 2025-08-17 124745.png" >